UNDERSTANDING DIFFERENT COLLEGIATE RECRUITING STYLES by Catharine Aradi www.fastpitchrecruiting.com

 Another factor in the recruiting timetable is money.
 Since D-II and NAIA coaches might have scholarship money to offer, they may be more interested in getting commitments earlier than Div.
 III coaches.
 D-III coaches will not be offering athletic-based aid, so they know players often don't make their final decisions until they've been accepted and gotten a financial aid offer from the college.
 That's why it's not unusual for Div.
 III coaches to have to wait until spring to solidify their commitments for the upcoming year.

 By the time you reach the fall of your senior year, you should begin seeing results from your marketing efforts.
-D-I coaches can start returning your calls as of July 1 following your junior year, so here's an important guideline.
-If it's September, and you've sent a video to a big college program, called and left several detailed messages, and no one has returned your calls, it's safe to assume they're not interested.
+D-I coaches can start returning your calls at the start of your junior year, so here's an important guideline.
+If you've reached your senior year, and you've sent your information to a big college program, called and left several detailed messages, and no one has returned your calls, it's safe to assume they're not interested.
 Move on and start calling D-II or NAIA coaches who are in the process setting up workouts and visits with prospects.
 The same thing applies if you're writing a lot of Div.
 III coaches.
 They can't have you come for a workout, but they'll probably be happy to hear that you're now serious about their programs.